grackle-project/grackle/doc/source/Python.rst

          You can would store ``"Debug"`` within the :envvar:`!SKBUILD_CMAKE_BUILD_TYPE` env variable

-If you encounter any compilation problems, you can also link Pygrackle against a version of the Grackle library that you already built.
+If you encounter any compilation problems, you can also link Gracklepy against a version of the Grackle library that you already built.

 (In the event that you are writing an external python package that depends on directly linking to the underlying Grackle library, be aware that the underlying organization of files in the resulting package may change.
 We have no plans to support this scenario.)